programster/package-bitbucket-sdk/README.md

-# package-bitbucket-sdk
+# Bitbucket SDK
-An SDK for interfacing with the Bitbucket API
+An SDK for interfacing with the Bitbucket API.